 Proven brain benefits include stress reduction, memory improvement, mood enhancement, increased focus and attention, and reversal of brain atrophy.

-Getting proficient at meditation can be hard and take a long time.
-Brainwave entrainment is a technology shortcut to get the benefits of meditation instantly.
+But getting proficient at meditation can be hard and take a long time.
+Binaural beats meditation is a technology shortcut to get the benefits of meditation quickly and more easily.

 Unexpected Ways to Improve Memory